shaikhsajid1111/facebook_page_scraper/.github/ISSUE_TEMPLATE/pull-request-template.md

 ## Checklist before requesting a review
 - [ ] I have performed a self-review of my code
 - [ ] I have tested the code.
-- [ ] What does this change introduce?
+- [ ] I have tested the code does not affect other features.